 The group added a few more members over the next year, and during the first four days of May 2011, the Scrum PLoPpers gathered to hold their annual workshop at Helenekilde Badehotel in Tisvildeleje, Denmark, which would continue to be the group’s home for three more years.

-A mission statement for the conference was posted on the web site in July 2011:
+This group posted a mission statement for the conference in July 2011: